JerryNixon/dab-demo-environment-script/readme.md

-  -AcrName "myregistry123" `                          # Custom ACR name (alphanumeric only, lowercase) -LogAnalyticsName "my-logs" `                       # Custom Log Analytics workspace name -ContainerEnvironmentName "my-aca-env" `            # Custom Container App Environment name -McpInspectorName "my-inspector" `                  # Custom MCP Inspector name -SqlCommanderName "my-sql-cmd"                      # Custom SQL Commander name
+  -AcrName "myregistry123" `                          # Custom ACR name (alphanumeric only, lowercase) -LogAnalyticsName "my-logs" `                       # Custom Log Analytics workspace name -ContainerEnvironmentName "my-aca-env" `            # Custom Container App Environment name -SqlCommanderName "my-sql-cmd"                      # Custom SQL Commander name
 ```

-### MCP Inspector

-By default, the script deploys an [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) container alongside your DAB API.
-This provides:

-- **Web UI** for testing and debugging your DAB MCP endpoint
-- **Network connectivity** via internal DNS to DAB's MCP endpoint at `http://<container-name>.internal:5000/mcp`
-- **No authentication** required (`DANGEROUSLY_OMIT_AUTH=true` for testing/development)
-- **External ingress** enabled for easy browser access on port 6274

-The MCP Inspector runs in the same Azure Container Apps Environment as your DAB container, giving it private network access through the built-in internal DNS resolution.
-It uses `ghcr.io/modelcontextprotocol/inspector:latest`.
-You can disable it with `-NoMcpInspector` or customize the name with `-McpInspectorName "custom-name"`.

 ### SQL Commander